plcnextusa/node-red/README.md

 ### Establish the Connections
 1. Connect the AXC F 2152 controller to Internet-Provider and Linux OS via LAN-cable.
-2. Start the terminal on Linux OS and establisch the SSH-Connection to PLC via commandline "ssh admin@192.168.1.10".
+2. Start the terminal on Linux OS and establish the SSH-Connection to PLC via command line "ssh admin@192.168.1.10".
 3. Change to root via "su -" (root password have to be setup LINK)
 4. Make sure your Internet connection is intact, via command-line ping 8.8.8.8

 ### Download the Project to the controller